 In 1889, at the age of 45, he settled down near Paris in Bourg-la-Reine, a town with a long history of porcelain manufacture.
 At around this time, he dropped the designation of 'porcelain painter' and began to identify himself as a 'ceramist' or 'artist-ceramist.'
 From that time forward, he devoted his time mostly to stoneware, a material revered not only for its Japanese associations but also for its association with traditional French utensils.
 His sudden interest in the medium may well have been inspired by the well-publicized successes of Ernest Chaplet and Auguste Delaherche at the 1889 Paris Universal Exposition.

-Working alone and with a variety of collaborators, Dalpayrat produced a wide range of shapes and decorations.
-His vases appear in simple shapes, including bottles, gourds, double gourds, and squares.
-Others vessels are complex and sculptural, appearing as twisted leaves or warty vegetables.
-A third group incorporates faces or figures, as appliqués, reliefs, and three-dimensional sculptures.
-Not surprising in the ceramics of the era, the idealized female nude appears often.
-However the depiction of a partly devoured animal heart may be unique to Dalpayrat's oeuvre.
+Working alone orx with a variety of collaborators, Dalpayrat produced a wide range of shapes and decorations, however the depiction of a partly devoured animal heart may be specifically unique to his oeuvre.
 As bizarre as it is, the subject would have been consistent with the contemporary interest in Symbolism and the occult.
 Dalpayrat's glazes were virtually endless variations on his 'Dalpayrat red,' at times streaked or speckled with blue or brown, at other times dripped over an ochre glaze.
 In some instances, Dalpayrat combined his stoneware clay with kaolin, the key ingredient in porcelain.
 Metal mounts appear on some of his vases and others have been converted to lamp bases.